-- Optimize overall aviation capability. - Apply effective management controls to suppression costs. - Ensure that aviation assets are assigned to areas of greatest risk and/or highest probability of success. - Maximize operational flexibility and mobility. - Contribute to interagency suppression efforts.
+- Optimize overall aviation capability. - Apply effective management controls to suppression costs. - Ensure aviation assets are assigned to areas of greatest risk and/or highest probability of success. - Maximize operational flexibility and mobility. - Contribute to interagency suppression efforts.

-The BLM national fire aircraft fleet composition is based in part on the National Interagency Aviation Council (NIAC) Aviation Strategy document, 2008, and is outlined in detail in the BLM Fire Aircraft Acquisition Plan (reference BLM NAP Appendix 2).
-Current and out-year appropriations ultimately influence overall year to year fleet configuration.
+The BLM national fire aircraft fleet composition is based in part on the National Interagency Aviation Council (NIAC) Aviation Strategy document, Current and out-year appropriations ultimately influence overall year to year fleet configuration.
 Any changes in aircraft type or capability must be either supported and approved by the Assistant Director of the BLM Fire and Aviation Directorate (FA-100) or reflected in this document.
+Baseline numbers of aircraft, by category, are derived in part from the Interagency Aviation Strategy approved by the Fire Executive Council (FEC) and NWCG in 2008.
+Changes to the BLM fire aircraft fleet shall be determined by fire planning tools approved by the BLM FLT/ELT, by other strategic interagency plans approved by the FEC/NWCG or by the Division Chief in coordination with the Assistant Director of Fire and Aviation.